 Those who incur slip and fall injuries as guests should hire a personal injury lawyer.
 The latter will know exactly what measures to take in order to obtain rightful compensation.
 If their client allows, they will take over all the hassles.

 Licensees are responsible for their own safety.
 They have to be aware of their surroundings and protect themselves against dangers.
 To seek compensation from the owner, they will have to prove the latter’s wanton or willful actions.
-This is almost impossible without a good slip and fall lawyer.
+This is almost impossible without a good slip and fall accident attorney.

 Property owners have no obligations towards adult trespassers.
 Children are an exception to the rule under the attractive nuisance doctrine.
 Owners should secure any items or areas that could represent an attraction to children passing by.
 Common examples include: